K. M. Shafiullah: Returning to a life as a civilian and freedom fighter

-Being the most senior army officer in Bangladesh, he was invited to chair the sector commanders forum in 2014.
+Being the most senior army officer in Bangladesh, Safiullah was invited to chair the sector commanders forum in 2014.
 Through this association he has led marches and protests well into his late 70s to bring to account war criminals responsible for the atrocities of 1971.
 He has also led movements against corruption and poverty as an idealist of the revolution.

+Personal life and death

+Safiullah was married to Saida Akhter.
+They had three daughters and a son.
+He died at CMH on 26 January 2025, at the age of 90.